sajal/sajalblog/content/post/pgp-sign-web-content.md

 A lot of web-content these days passes thru untrusted intermediaries, especially plain text traffic which is often [intercepted by ISP proxies](http://www.sajalkayan.com/4-reasons-why-i-love-my-isp.html) for caching (and other purposes ;) ).
 A compromise at these places [can subject your users to malicious payload](http://www.telecomasia.net/content/true-internets-proxy-compromised), mostly in the form of javascript.

-The obvious solution to these issues is to use TLS i.e. `https://` sites, which is more accessible these thanks to [Lets Encrypt](https://letsencrypt.org/).
+The obvious solution to these issues is to use TLS i.e. `https://` sites, which is more accessible these days thanks to [Lets Encrypt](https://letsencrypt.org/).
 But even this does not give complete end-to-end coverage because many sites use a CDN who might unknowingly or maliciously tamper with the contents.

 One way to make such tampering detectable is to sign textual web-content using PGP.
 As a PoC, I have signed all html pages of this blog with a pgp signature.
 Go ahead, view source of this page, I'll wait...